UNSW-CEEM/nem-bidding-dashboard/docs/source/examples.md

 ```

-## Getting the data behind the Web App visualisation
+## Getting the data behind the Web App visualisations

-Unfortunately, due to cloud computing resource constraints we can't provide the data behind the Web App visualisations
+Unfortunately, we have yet set up data access directly through the Web App interface.
+However, the guide provided here
-directly through the Web App interface.
-However, the guide provided here walks you through accessing this data using
+walks you through accessing this data using our Python API.
+The guide assumes you have Python installed on your computer
-our Python API.
-The guide assumes you have Python installed on your computer and a basic grasp of how to use it.
+and a basic grasp of how to use it.

 1. Install nem-bidding-dashboard